Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/installation.rst

     conda activate hypatia

-After activateing the environment, you can use *pip* to install hypatia as follow:
+After activateing the environment, you first need to install **CVXPY** using **conda**:

+.. code-block: bash

+    conda install -c conda-forge cvxpy

+Then you can use **pip** to install the hypatia software:

 .. code-block:: bash

-    pip install hypatia
+    pip install hypatia-py

 **Installing with conda**